Ibanez JS Series

 The Ibanez JS Series is a signature series of electric guitars endorsed by Joe Satriani and manufactured by Ibanez.
 It is essentially the discontinued Ibanez Radius series, with Satriani's select pickups installed.
 The JS100 is a lower-end model compared to the JS1000 and the JS1200.
 The JS1000 and JS1200 feature necks that are digitally reproduced from one of Satriani's guitars.
-The JS1600 was introduced at NAMM 2008.
+The JS1600 was introduced at the NAMM Show in 2008.